pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Server-Side Proxy

-The server runs as a headless service but without max age, instead run a **proxy in front of server instances**.
+The server runs as a headless service without max age; instead, run a **proxy in front of server instances**.
 Proxy runs as a headless service.
-Before opening a connection to the proxy, client runs a DNS resolution on the proxy service name which potentially results in multiple IP addresses, one for each proxy instance - client runs a round-robin balancing between resolved IPs.
+Before opening a connection to the proxy, the client runs a DNS resolution on the proxy service name, potentially resulting in multiple IP addresses, one for each proxy instance - the client, runs a round-robin balancing between resolved IPs.

 ```sh